 Can my boyfriend wear a toe ring?

 Contentious maybe!
 He's got to be the right kind of guy to pull that look off.
-But a quick poll of the girls in the office returns a humble but not resounding yes - toe rings are here to stay and the right one can look very masculine on a man.
-Try and go for a solid metal band without pattern or one with a masculine pattern.
+But a quick poll of the girls in the office returns a humble but not resounding yes - toe rings are here to stay, and the right one can look masculine on a man.
+Try a solid metal band without pattern or one with a robust design.
 Gold, sterling silver or even matt brass is acceptable for your guy.
 Still not sure?
 Check out the Flickr group - Men with Toe Rings

 What toe do you put a toe ring on?

 There is no hard and fast rule on this.
 Most people wear a toe ring where it is the most comfortable.
-The second toe next to the big toe on either foot is popular because the shape of this toe, it's proximity to the big toe, and the wide toe pad allows the ring to fit comfortably.
-It's also the natural choice.
-Ask a few friends what toe they would wear one on and almost all will say the second toe.
+The second toe next to the big toe on either foot is favorite because the shape of this toe, it's proximity to the big toe, and the full toe pad allows the ring to fit comfortably.
+It's also a natural choice.
+Ask a few friends what toe they would wear one on, and almost all will say the second toe.
 If you want to be different, wear it on your little toe.